2024–25 NCAA football bowl games: College Football Playoff bowl games

 The College Football Playoff system is used to determine a national championship of Division I FBS college football.
 This is the 11th year of the College Football Playoff era.
 For the 2024–25 season, the playoffs were expanded from four teams to 12 teams.

-A committee of experts ranked the top 25 FBS teams after each of the last six weeks of the regular season.
+A committee of experts ranked the top 25 FBS teams after each of the final six weeks of the regular season.
 Upon release of the final rankings, the top five ranked conference champions were selected to compete, along with the seven highest ranked remaining teams.
 The top four conference champions received a first-round bye.

 The first round of games was played at campus sites on December 20 and 21, 2024.
 The quarterfinal and semifinal rounds were played at the New Year's Six bowl games.
 The quarterfinal games were played from December 31, 2024 through January 2, 2025, at the Fiesta Bowl, Peach Bowl, Rose Bowl, and Sugar Bowl.
 The semifinal games were played on January 9 and 10, 2025, at the Orange Bowl and Cotton Bowl.
 The winners advanced to the 2025 College Football Playoff National Championship on January 20, 2025, at Mercedes-Benz Stadium in Atlanta.

 All times are EST (UTC−5).